Dr Anushrut Ramakrishnan Agrwaal

 Research areas

-Building on his research Anushrut will work on the use of filmstips as an instructional and political media technology across Europe in the twentieth century.
+Building on his research Anushrut works on the history of the filmstrip as an instructional and political media technology.
 He is currently also researching glass as a media object.
 Here he is examining what the material and metaphorical uses of glass in British screen media – film, television, digital media – reveal about the class hierarchies, colonial legacies, gender discriminations, and environmental degradations embedded within British visual culture.

 Selected publications